top of page

 Julie Wilson and Emily Chivers Yochim

 This chapter suggests that exploring and understanding the powers of social media and digital culture more broadly require “feeling out” what’s actually happening in everyday lives.
-It argues that digital media are largely affective phenomena and offers an approach for studying
+It argues that digital media are largely affective phenomena and offers an approach for studying them as such.
+More specifically, drawing heavily on their own research and writing about mothers’ everyday lives with digital media, the authors reflect on how traditional ethnographic methods, including long interviews and participant observation, coupled with engagement with emerging theories of affect, can help media scholars and makers better understand the complex and often highly mundane ways that digital media are shaping everyday experiences and sensibilities and thus our broader social worlds.

-17. "A Very Black Project": A Method for Digital Visual Culture
+17. “A Very Black Project”: A method for digital visual culture

 Lauren McLeod Cramer

 Regular social media users are familiar with the ways image and video sharing platforms like Instagram allow users to curate dynamic online identities and how social media has dramatically changed the culture of commerce and information sharing.
 Our familiarity with these digital spaces can make it difficult to identify knowledge gaps and articulate new research questions that enrich our understanding of the images we make, view, and share daily.
-Through an analysis of the Instagram account “The Very Black Project,” (@theveryblackproject), this chapter offers strategies for writing about online image repositories like Instagram and focuses specifically on the work of developing research
+Through an analysis of the Instagram account “The Very Black Project,” (@theveryblackproject), this chapter offers strategies for writing about online image repositories like Instagram and focuses specifically on the work of developing research questions and methods that not only reveal new information about contemporary screen media but also reflect our ethical and ideological investments as writers.

-18. Writing about Transnational Media: From Representation to Materiality
+18. Writing about transnational media: From representation to materiality

 Fan Yang

-cultures from a distance but also as participant observers who take part in the production, circulation, and consumption of our objects of analysis.
-Drawing on my experience of writing about Under the Dome (2015), a transnationally circulated documentary on smog in China, I suggest these ways of probing into the multifaceted processes of mediation can help us better engage the discourse and reality of “rising China.”
+This chapter argues that critical screen studies in transnational contexts can benefit from a rethinking of media not just as textual artifacts but also material objects.
+The implications of this re-conception for writing about transnational screen cultures are three-fold.
+First, it involves approaching media as events rather than preformed artifacts.
+Second, it entails attending to the more explicit roles played by audiences today in shaping the configuration of transnational media objects.
+Third, it requires recognizing ourselves not only as “writers” who study screen cultures from a distance but also as participant observers who take part in the production, circulation, and consumption of our objects of analysis.
+Drawing on the author’s experience writing about Under the Dome (2015), a transnationally circulated documentary on smog in China, the chapter suggests these ways of probing into the multifaceted processes of mediation can help us better engage the discourse and reality of “rising China.”

-19. Writing about Digital and Interactive Media
+19. Writing about digital and interactive media

 Dale Hudson and Patricia R. Zimmermann